The final parts of this site are still under construction, please be patient

 We also learned that by not wasting food and resources and getting good value for money meant that there was a little money left over to buy the very best ingredients.

-But the very best we don't necessarily mean the most expensive but to strike a balance between quality, freshness, availability and ethically as good as we could.
-There will be more about how we have chosen where we stand on certain issues for instance not using any palm oil on a future page.
+By the very best we don't necessarily mean the most expensive but to strike a balance between quality, freshness, availability and ethically as good as we could.
+There is more about how we have chosen where we stand on certain issues for instance not using any palm oil available by clicking the blue button below.